 Grilled eggplant and bell pepper salad is a wonderful recipe to make all year long when you have eggplants and peppers available.
-Perfect as appetizer, or a snack served on slices of good crusty bread, this salad makes a handsome option for entertaining.
+Perfect as an appetizer or a snack served on slices of good crusty bread, this salad makes a handsome option for entertaining.

 Grilled eggplant salad is a very popular recipe in the Romanian cuisine.

-However, the combination of grilled eggplant and roasted peppers was new to me, until few years ago when a friend of mine who lives in Romania went on vacation to Greece and brought this recipe with her.
+However, the combination of grilled eggplant and roasted peppers was new to me until a few years ago when a friend of mine who lives in Romania went on vacation to Greece and brought this recipe with her.

-There are different ways to cook the eggplants.
-I used them all and they all work.
+There are different ways to cook eggplants.
+I used them all, and they all work.
 It all depends on whatever your possibilities are and the time of year.

 However, each method has an effect on the taste of the eggplant salad that you will, for sure, notice.
 Here is a guide on how to cook eggplants, so you can make this salad.